bookbot-kids/azure-authentication/README.md

 		+ Both role and table are missing
 		+ Both role and table are available in request
 - Example:
-	+ `curl baseUrl/CreateRolePermission?auth_token=abc&role=editor&code=123`
+	+ `curl POST baseUrl/CreateRolePermission?auth_token=abc&role=editor&code=123`
-	+ `curl baseUrl/CreateRolePermission?auth_token=abc&table=Profile&code=123`
+	+ `curl POST baseUrl/CreateRolePermission?auth_token=abc&table=Profile&code=123`

 #### UpdateRole
 - Update user role (group) in B2C.
 It also removes all the existing roles of user before assign to new role.
-Only admin can use this function
+Only admin can use this function.
+- Http POST
 - Parameters:
 	+ auth_token: the admin access token
 	+ refresh_token: the admin refresh_token